ihor-delta/delta/APPS.md

 ## @app.bot.Vision
 - bank of ideas for future vision of our civilization:
   - free relationships by @Guardians
-  - father and mother professions by @LindahHamilton and @TLKAE @Ukraine@USA with ❤️ for children
+  - father and mother professions by @LindahHamilton and @TLKAE with ❤️ for children
+  - technological realisation of challenges by @ElonMusk and @TLKAE
   - adaptive structure of education of young specialists for knowledge-based society by @TLKAE
   - resource-based economy by The Venus Project